- ACRONYMS AND DEFINITIONS

 - Decreased kidney function

 - There have been case reports of decreased kidney function in patients receiving liraglutide.
-In a majority of the cases, symptoms of nausea, vomiting, and/or diarrhea were present.
-These symptoms are common side effects of liraglutide, and they can lead to dehydration and worsening kidney function.
+In most cases, symptoms of nausea, vomiting, and/or diarrhea were present.
+These symptoms are common side effects of liraglutide, and when severe, they can lead to dehydration and worsening kidney function.

-- Caution should be used when prescribing liraglutide to patients with renal impairment.
-Monitor renal function in patients who are experiencing significant gastrointestinal reactions.
+- Caution should be used when prescribing liraglutide to patients with renal impairment, and kidney function should be monitored in patients experiencing significant gastrointestinal reactions.

 - Thyroid cancer